ckaestne/seaibib/README.md

 Zhang, Tianyi, Cuiyun Gao, Lei Ma, Michael R. Lyu, and Miryung Kim. "[An empirical study of common challenges in developing deep learning applications](http://web.cs.ucla.edu/~miryung/Publications/isese2019-deeplearningchallenge.pdf)."
 In The 30th IEEE International Symposium on Software Reliability Engineering (ISSRE).
 2019.

 > These two papers are examples of papers that analyzes public bug reports from issue trackers or question-answer sites (stackoverflow) for machine-learning frameworks.
 They characterize the kinds of problems developers and users tend to have, some some solutions.
 Many issues seem to be common framework issues, such as documentation issues and breaking APIs.
 Some challenges, such as probabilistic correctness and missing debuggers, seem more ML specific.

+Seshia, Sanjit A., Dorsa Sadigh, and S. Shankar Sastry. "[Towards verified artificial intelligence](https://arxiv.org/abs/1606.08514)." arXiv preprint arXiv:1606.08514 (2016).

+> Good framing why formal verification (or really any form of testing) is so difficult in machine learning systems in the first two sections: We neither have a specification, nor a good grasp of the environment, and in addition the system is often evolving itself.
+After explaining why it is so difficult, the paper points to several potentially interesting research areas, but none of them seem to overcome the fundamental problems, especially that of missing specifications.

 ## Debugging